dfki-ric-underactuated-lab/dfki-quad/README.md

 **5. Generate the plots**
 * Assuming all different experiment result folders (named in the scheme defined above) containing the single experiments have been moved to one empty root folder, the plots can be generated.
-* The jupyter notebook [ws/src/solver_experiments/evaluation_scripts/comparison_paper.ipynb](ws/src/solver_experiments/evaluation_scripts/comparison_paper.ipynb) defines at the beginning in the variable `result_path` the location of that root folder.
+* The jupyter notebook [ws/src/solver_experiments/evaluation_scripts/comparison_paper.ipynb](ws/src/solver_experiments/evaluation_scripts/comparison_paper.ipynb) defines at the beginning in the variable `result_path` the location of that root folder:
+    ```bash
+    sr # shorthand to source the types needed to load the ros bags
+    jupyter notebook --allow-root src/solver_experiments/evaluaion_scripts/comparison_paper.ipynb
+    ```
     > **Note:** It is recommended to run the python scripts and Jupyter notebook from the docker image as all dependencies are installed there.
 * After the location has been set, run the script and the plots are being generated.
 This might take a while.